Vivian Chong

 Not all who are experiencing imposter syndrome will open up and share readily.

-Lookout for behaviours that points to imposter feelings.
-This include unsustainable working habits like long working hours, withdrawal from a social outing, hesitancy in speaking up or asking questions.
+Look for behaviours that suggest imposter feelings.
+These include unsustainable working habits like long working hours, withdrawal from a social outing, and hesitancy in speaking up or asking questions.

-These are signs that he or she is hiding their insecurities.
+These are signs that they are hiding their insecurities.

-By recognising these behaviours and initiating open and supportive conversations, we can create an environment that promotes trust, growth, and well-being.
+Recognizing these behaviors and initiating open and supportive conversations can create an environment that promotes trust, growth, and well-being.

 2) Focus on individual progress

 The real estate industry is a highly competitive environment.
-Besides the annual Top Achievers awards, there are also monthly chart that highlight the top achievers,
+Besides the annual Top Achievers awards, there are also monthly charts that highlight the top achievers,

-From the management point of view, these awards are meant to encourage and honour achievements.
+From the management's point of view, these awards are meant to encourage and honor achievements.

-As a leader, while we honour our teammates who achieve exemplary results, we should also emphasise personal growth and development rather than comparing individuals.
+As a leader, while we honor our teammates who achieve exemplary results, we should also emphasize personal growth and development rather than comparing individuals.

-Encourage individuals to reflect on their own journey and acknowledge the strides they have made, regardless of how they perceive their progress in relation to others.
+Encourage individuals to reflect on their journey and acknowledge their strides.

 Initiate conversations to dispel uncertainties about expectations.
 Offer specific and timely feedback that highlights individual achievements and contributions.